jasonxu90/jasonxu90.github.io/index.md

 I grew up in Tucson, where I received a BS in Mathematics from the University of Arizona in 2012.
 There I was mentored by [Kevin Lin](http://math.arizona.edu/~klin/index.php) and [William Vélez](http://math.arizona.edu/~velez/), supported by the [Flinn Foundation Scholarship](https://www.flinn.org/flinn-scholars/).

-In the near future, I'll be speaking at JSM and ECOSTA.
-I am area chairing ICML and ICLR.

 &nbsp;